Curriculum

 Key Stage 3

-In Year 7 students study a broad range of subjects, including, English, maths and science; languages (on a carousel that includes German, French, Spanish and Chinese Mandarin); geography and history; art, computer science, drama, design & technology (which includes cooking), literacy, music, PHSE (personal health and social education), religious education and physical education.
+In Year 7 students study a broad range of subjects, including, English, Maths and Science; Languages (on a carousel that includes Arabic, Chinese Mandarin, French, German and Spanish); Geography and History; Art, Computing, Drama, Design & Technology (which includes cooking), Philosophy & Religious Education, Physical Education and Music.
+In addition, students follow a tutor programme, that includes PHSE (personal health and social education) and literacy development.

 After the first term, some students opt to specialise in learning Chinese by following the Mandarin Excellence Programme (MEP) rather than continuing with the general languages carousel.
 The MEP is a nationally accredited government run programme that funds and supports schools to deliver intensive Mandarin study.